EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Methodology

 \section{Methodology}

 In this section, we first briefly introduce our backbone for feature extraction.
-Next, we propose the EDTformer to achieve feature aggregation efficiently.
-Then we introduce the LoPA to adapt the foundation model to provide more powerful features for EDTformer, improving the performance of the whole model in a memory- and parameter-efficient way.
-Finally, we describe the training strategy in our experiments.
+Next, we propose the EDTformer method and describe in detail how it achieves feature aggregation efficiently.
+Then we introduce our LoPA method to adapt the foundation model in a memory- and parameter-efficient way to provide more powerful features for EDTformer, thus enhancing the robustness of our entire model.
+Finally, we describe the training strategy used in our experiments.